 The Virginia Synod Disaster Response Fund is a designated fund created to provide support for disaster relief through the Virginia Synod, ELCA.

-The Virginia Disaster Response Fund allows people and friends of the Virginia Synod to respond to locally to disaster by making gifts which will provide grants and support to congregations and affiliated organizations undertaking disaster response.
+The Virginia Disaster Response Fund allows the people of the Virginia Synod to respond locally to disasters by making gifts which will provide grants and support to congregations and affiliated organizations undertaking disaster response.
 The Virginia Synod Disaster Response Fund is a local supplement to the work of Lutheran Disaster Response.

 Click below to go to to the Virginia Synod donation page.

 God’s Work, Our Hands: Opportunities to Serve

 As soon as opportunities for service or needed supplies are identified by the people in need, we will make those needs known to the Synod.
 If you are aware of a need, please feel free to contact Pastor John Wertz, Jr.